quattor/quattor.github.com/README.md

 **News**: This is intended for short announcements that would interest users, such as release announcements and invitations to meetings of general interest.

-**Blog**: This category should contain longer articles of general interest that would interest users and people in the fabric management community.

 **Documentation**: This category contains short articles documenting the features of the Quattor toolkit, for example, a getting started guide or